mogofinancial/devops-interview-questions/README.md

-# The SuperOrbital Interview Candidate Experience Extraordinaire!
+# The Mogo Interview Candidate Experience Extraordinaire!

 First, thank you for wanting to work with us and for lending us your time to work through this exercise.